AllenNeuralDynamics/thalamus-merfish-analysis/README.md

 Code Ocean capsule for sharing analysis of thalamus MERFISH data, primarily in jupyter notebook form.

+## Usage

+To create your own working copy, select **Duplicate** from the **Capsule** menu and use the default option ("Link to git repository").
+You can then make your own changes and sync back and forth from our shared github repository via git (https://github.com/AllenNeuralDynamics/thalamus-merfish-analysis.git).

+Feel free to make minor environment changes, but make sure they work by testing in a cloud workstation before you commit/push.
+If you're making a dramatic change (installing something with a ton of dependencies) that may be an indication you should create a separate capsule for that work.

+# Code Ocean basics

 ## Code, Data, Results
 Your capsule starts with the folders `/code`, `/data`, and `/results`.
 See our help article on [Paths](https://help.codeocean.com/getting-started/uploading-code-and-data/paths) for more information.